escaperoads/escaperoads/README.md

-# Title: Tired of the Same Old Games?
+# Tired of the Same Old Games?
 Discover the Thrill of Escape Road and More!

 Are you a casual gamer always on the hunt for that next quick and satisfying play?
 Do you love the challenge of a puzzle, the satisfaction of a well-placed move, or the fun of a simple, addictive game?
 Then you need to know about [escape road](https://escaperoads.org) and the exciting world of online mini-games waiting for you at escaperoads.org